-Statement of Purpose: My name is Laura, I am a Colombian PhD student of development and environmental economics in the program of Agricultural and Natural Resource Economics at North Carolina State University in Raleigh.
+Statement of Purpose: My name is Laura, I am a Colombian PhD candidate of development and environmental economics in the program of Agricultural and Resource Economics at North Carolina State University in Raleigh.

 I care about people and the environment — I’m also into agriculture.
 I want to find ways to design and promote sustainable, feasible and morally sound policies that guide the administration of natural resources and the building of cohesive and healthy communities.
 For that reason, I chose environmental and development economics as my fields of specialization as part of my PhD training in Agricultural and Resource Economics.
-You can fin a link to my CV here.
+Here is a link to my CV.

 Motivation and Professional Goals: I am from Cota, Colombia.
 Cota is a very small agricultural town just in the outskirts of a massive city: Bogotá.
 I have been closely exposed to the rural and urban lifestyles of people in my country.
 My experiences growing up in a partly-hysterical, partly-desperate and partky-peaceful environment of a country with a rather peculiar political history where social injustice and apparently unnecessary poverty are widespread, are the main reason behind my desire to remain in the economics path.